jookovjook/dialog/Readme.md

 ## License

-TechnoGram is released under the Apache 2.0 license.
+Dialog is released under the Apache 2.0 license.

     Copyright 2018 JookovJook